Why an Appraisal?

 Watch a video about a residential appraisal.

 An appraisal is an unbiased estimate of what a buyer might expect to pay - or a seller receives - for a parcel of real estate, where both buyer and seller are informed parties.
-To be an informed party and often to mitigate risk of mortgage fraud, many lenders turn to a licensed, certified, professional appraiser to provide them with the most accurate estimate of the true value of their property.
+To be an informed party and often to mitigate risk of mortgage fraud, many lenders require an appraiser licensed with the Appraisal Institute of Canada (AIC) to provide them with a legal document to help backstop a loan.

 Market Research